JBProjectsRepo/Arp-Spoofer-Packet-Sniffer/README.md

 ````

 #### Note:
++ Sudo is required because Scapy uses python socket Library to create packets, thats why it is recommended that the script is run in a safe environment
 + If "pcap" is not specified in the arguments, the capture won't be saved
 + Captured packets will be saved on a folder called packet_captures
 + To sniff traffic between a victim in your network and the internet, one of the IPs in the arguments should be the gateway of your network